FUERTEVENTURA - THIRD EYE CHAKRA

 My clip mix made on the island:

 Maybe we are from the same soul family that she recognised when I got in touch with her.
-I couldn’t help thinking on what was the message here with our meeting?
+I couldn’t help thinking about what was the message here with our meeting?

 AROUND MY ACCOMMODATION IN EL COTILLO